neil7057/pjl_host_system/README.md

 -  [Jest:](https://jestjs.io/)
    - Jest was used to test the Javascript used.
 -  [DBDiagram:](https://dbdiagram.io/home)
-   - Used to document database model.
+   - Used to document database models.
 -  [StackOverflow:](https://stackoverflow.com/)
    - Used for code snippets and tutorials.
 Invaluable.
 -  [Heroku](https://www.heroku.com/)
-   -   Used to deploy the live site
+   -   Used to deploy the live site.
 -  [Amazon Web Services - AWS](https://aws.amazon.com/)
-   -   Hosting for static and media files in production environment
+   -   Hosting for static and media files in production environment.
 -  [Google Chrome Dev Tools](https://www.google.com/intl/en_uk/chrome/)
-   -   Used to test and debug
+   -   Used to test and debug.

 ## Testing